craigbarnes/dte/docs/dterc.md

 :   Filename.

 `%m`
-:   Prints `*` if file is has been modified since last save.
+:   Prints `*` if file has been modified since last save.

 `%r`
 :   Prints `RO` for read-only buffers or `TMP` for temporary buffers.